dzl-dm/i2b2-upload-client/README.md

 # i2b2 upload client
 Utilising a helper file, which uses a custom XML format to define meanings, this application will convert CSV based patient data into fhir-xml format.
-This is helpful for integrating diverse sources of date into a standardised format for furhter analysis.
+This is helpful for integrating diverse sources of date into a standardised format for further analysis.

 ## Helper file
 We usually call this the `datasource.xml`.
 Its a custom xml definition of how the csv patient data is formatted (which files, which columns map to which parameters).